paulfioravanti/presentations/hand_coded/hand_coded.md

 # [fit] **typing.com** _||_ zty.pe (typing game)

 ^
-So, go home tonight, purchase Mavis Beacon or sign up to any one of these services here (and I'll make the list available), and do 30 minutes of typing practice and then keep on doing it literally every day, even if you hate it, and your reward will be a new superpower for life.
+So, go home tonight, purchase Mavis Beacon or sign up to any one of these services here (and I'll make the list available), and do 30 minutes of typing practice.<br />
+Then, keep on doing it literally every day, even if you hate it, and your reward will be a new superpower for life.

 ---